Social justice can mean many things, but it must include giving every child the best start in life.

 Today the government is publishing new analysis which shows that one in eight children across the country are living in families where no one is in work.
 Strikingly, we’ve found that children growing up in workless families are almost twice as likely as children in working families not to reach the expected level at every stage of their education.
 Three quarters of children from families in which no one works fail to reach the expected level at GCSE.

-Most notably, parents are around three times more likely to be in a damaging relationship if they are workless, compared with parents who both work.
+According to many studies, parents are around three times more likely to be in a damaging relationship if they are workless, compared with parents who both work.
 A child’s emotional and educational success is underpinned by the relationship between their parents.
 Warring parents, whether together or separated, have a hugely negative impact on their children.
 When exposed to frequent, intense and poorly resolved conflict, children are at risk of being held back in their education and in later life.
 So we need to address both the quality of parental relationships and the problem of families where no one works.

 Keeping parents talking is a vital step towards solving the first of these issues.
 As a government we have a duty to step in early and offer relationship support, instead of stepping in later through the criminal justice or benefits system.